 It's amazing how one turn you take (or article you stumble across) can change your life forever.
 I hope this blog post and this book can inspire you to dream bigger.
 I know this book has definitely inspired me.

-Tim Ferriss advocates outsourcing, because time is our most precious asset.
-Time is more valuable than money.
+Tim Ferriss advocates outsourcing because he understands that time is our most precious asset.

 Which do you pick?